Pneumonia

 At a glance

-• Pneumonia is usually caused by bacteria.
+• Pneumonia is usually caused by bacteria or viruses.

 • The typical symptoms of pneumonia are a high fever, a cough and feeling weak.

-• It is typically treated with antibiotics.
+• If it is caused by bacteria, it is typically treated with antibiotics.

 • Washing your hands frequently and paying attention to good hygiene can prevent infection.

-• Complications are more common in babies, in older age, and in people who also have other medical conditions.
+• Complications are more common in babies, in older age, and in people who also have certain other medical conditions.

 • Vaccinations are recommended for people who have a higher risk.